Kohl (cosmetics): Middle East and North Africa

+Archaeological and scientific research established the earliest direct evidence for use of kohl in Sudanese Lower Nubia.
+Lead isotope analysis of kohl samples from C-group and Pan-grave cemeteries in Debeira and Ashkeit, dated to Middle Bronze Age (c.2300 - 1500 BCE), demonstrates that Nubian populations were using and possibly producing kohl, with some materials sourced locally and others imported from Egypt.
+These findings are supported by the discovery of numerous kohl containers and applicators in Nubian graves that predate full Egyptian colonial control.
+The evidence challenges the traditional view that kohl use originated solely in Egypt, highlighting the central role of Nubian societies in development and spread of this iconic cosmetic.

-Galena eye paint (later termed Kohl in Arabic from the Akkadian word for the cosmetic) was widely applied in Ancient Egypt.
-Upper eyelids were painted black and lower ones were colored green, as depicted in ancient texts that describe the use of both black galena and green malachite.
-Ancient graves from the pre-historic Tasian culture point to the early application of galena in Egypt, a custom stretching from as old as the Badarian period through to Greco-Roman era.
+Galena (lead sulfide) eye paint (later termed Kohl in Arabic from the Akkadian word for the cosmetic) was widely applied in ancient Egypt.
+The upper eyelids were painted black, and the lower ones were colored green, as depicted in ancient texts that describe the use of both black galena and green malachite.
+Ancient graves from the prehistoric Tasian culture point to the early application of galena in Egypt, a custom stretching from as old as the Badarian culture through to the Greco-Roman era.
 Although found locally, both black galena and green malachite were also imported from nearby regions in Western Asia, Coptos, and the Land of Punt.

-The 18th Dynasty Ancient Egyptian Queen Hatshepsut would also grind charred frankincense into kohl eyeliner.
+The 18th Dynasty female Pharaoh Hatshepsut would also grind charred frankincense into kohl eyeliner.
 This is the first recorded use of the resin.
 The frankincense itself had originally been obtained during an expedition to the ancient Land of Punt in this New Kingdom dynasty (c.
 1500 BCE).
-Cosmetic ingredients such as cinnamon bark and other spice components – used for fragrances – alongside copper kohl sticks were exported from Tamraparni (ancient Sri Lanka) towns Pomparippu and Kadiramalai-Kandarodai to ancient Egypt.
+Cosmetic ingredients such as cinnamon bark and other spice components – used for fragrances – alongside copper kohl sticks were exported from the towns of Pomparippu and Kadiramalai-Kandarodai in Tamraparni (now, Sri Lanka) to ancient Egypt.

-Additionally, the pioneering Muslim scholar Ibn Abi Shaybah described in a legal compilation how to apply kohl to the eye, as narrated by earlier authorities.
+Additionally, the pioneering Muslim scholar ibn Abi Shaybah described in a legal compilation how to apply kohl to the eye, as narrated by earlier authorities.

-Berber and Semitic women in North Africa and the Middle East, respectively, also apply kohl to their faces.
+Berber and Semitic-speaking women in North Africa and the Middle East, respectively, also apply kohl to their faces.
 A vertical line is drawn from the bottom lip to the chin and along the bridge of the nose.
-Originally the line from the bottom lip to the chin showed whether a woman was married or not.
-This form of using kohl on the face originated from the Arabian Peninsula, and was introduced in the seventh century in North Africa.
+Originally, the line from the bottom lip to the chin showed whether a woman was married or not.
+This form of using kohl on the face originated from the Arabian Peninsula, and was introduced in the seventh century to North Africa.

 Kohl has also been used in Yemen as a cosmetic for a long time.
 In addition, mothers would apply kohl to their infants' eyes soon after birth.
 Some did this to "strengthen the child's eyes", and others believed it could prevent the child from being cursed by the evil eye.

-Eye paint was worn in ancient Israel as well; one of Job's daughters had the name Keren-Happuch ("horn of eye paint") (Job42:14).
-Among the Israelites, the eye paint was frequently associated with women of ill repute or evil intent: "When Jehu came to Jezreel, Jezebel heard of it; she painted her eyes with kohl ("wattāśem bappûk"), and adorned her head, and looked out of the window" (2 Kings 9:30).
-For Jeremiah, Jerusalem can be personified as a prostitute: "And you, O desolate one, what do you mean that you dress in crimson, that you deck yourself with ornaments of gold, that you enlarge your eyes with kohl ("tiqrĕ'ĭ bappûk") ?"
-(Jer.
-4:30).
-Similarly, Ezekiel portrays unfaithful Jerusalem as the prostitute Oholobah: "They even sent for men to come from far away, to whom a messenger was sent, and they came.
-For them you bathed yourself, painted ("kaḥal") your eyes, and decked yourself with ornaments" (Ezek.
-23:40).